Sydiepus/mangadex-py/README.md

 ![GitHub issues](https://img.shields.io/github/issues/Sydiepus/mangadex-py)

 A manga downloader for [MangaDex.org](https://mangadex.org/), Using the new [API](https://api.mangadex.org/docs.html).
+# Currently not working!!!
+working on a fix will take some time.
 ## Inspiration
 If these projects weren't available, mangadex-py would be a gallimaufry of python code.
 some snippets were taken from them.